valeriiahutsuliak94/guided-module-one-project-assessment-chicago-web-100719/README2.md

 The MoviApp should pop up in your terminal

 Select an option from the main menu to proceed:
-1 for movie search
- 2 to create a movie
- 3 for movie update
- 4 to delete a movie
+  "Movie search",
+        "Create movie",
+        "Movie update",
+        "Movie delete",
- 5 list of the movie names in ascending order
- 6 list of the movie names in descending order
+        "List of the movie names in ascending order", "List of the movie names in descending order", "Search by genre",
- 7 for search by genre
- 8 to find movie by actor name
+        "Find movie by actor name",
- 9 to find a list of actors that are in the movie
+        "Find a list of actors that are in the movie", "Top 5 movies",
- 10 for the top 5 movies
- 11 for to 5 actors
- q for exit
+        "To 5 actors",
+        "For exit"

-For example, to see the movie by genre, enter: g
+For example, to see the movie by genre, enter:
+"Search by genre"
 Then, type in:
 Classic(example)
 Then, you will see: